AisuZukinaOtoko/IceScript-Compiler/README.md

 5. The -d flag outputs the structure of the syntax tree created.
 Useful for debugging.

 ## Supported Data Types
-1. Integer.
+1. Float.

 ## Project Status
-Currently, the project is in the late development stage.
+Currently, the project is in the early development stage.
 Only integers are supported.
 Scopes are not a thing... yet.
 Functions and classes are not supported.
 Neither are arrays.
 For loops also not supported.
 They're just fancy while loops anyways... :)